Report: LI school-tax increase pegged at 2.5%

 Districts must finalize their proposed budgets and submit a "Property Tax Report Card" to the state near the end of April.
 School boards must hold a public hearing on their spending plan seven to 14 days before the budget vote.

 The number of districts that have tried to override the cap since its creation has lessened, largely because of the difficulty in getting a supermajority vote.
-If a district fails to do so, officials can choose to put the same cap-piercing budget before voters again in June.
+If a district fails to gain that 60 percent approval, officials can choose to put the same cap-piercing budget before voters again in June.
 If it is defeated at that time, the district must enact a contingency budget, with no tax increase.

 A district also may submit a revised budget that falls within its cap limit for the June revote, or it can forgo a revote and adopt a contingency spending plan.